ArmyGuy255A/ScriptingToolkit/README.md

 ### Method 1 - First Launch
 1. Ensure you are using the latest version of PowerShell and WMI by viewing the [dependencies](#dependencies)
-2. Launch a Administrator PowerShell CLI by typing this in a regular PowerShell window: `start-process powershell -verb runas`
+2. Launch an Administrator PowerShell CLI by typing this in a regular PowerShell window: `start-process powershell -verb runas`
 3. Ensure the **ExecutionPolicy** is set to **RemoteSigned** by issing the following command: `Get-ExecutionPolicy`
    - The execution policy may be changed to **RemoteSigned** or **Unrestricted** by typing: `Set-ExecutionPolicy RemoteSigned` or `Set-ExecutionPolicy Unrestricted`
 4. Navigate to the root directory where you downloaded the ScriptingToolkit.
 Example: `cd c:\scripts\ScriptingToolkit`